Skip to main content

 Fence Permits in Warsaw and Kosciusko County

 Whether your property falls inside Warsaw city limits or out in the township, the permitting path is different.
 The City of Warsaw Building Department handles permits for in-city installations.
 Properties outside city limits go through the Kosciusko County Area Plan Commission.
-Kosciusko County's 102-plus lakes mean DNR involvement is common on shoreline parcels, which adds a separate approval step before you break ground.
+The 100+ lakes in the surrounding Northern Indiana area mean DNR involvement is common on shoreline parcels, which adds a separate approval step before you break ground.

 Typical Requirements